-- If your withdrawal is for the purchase of your principal residence ONLY (excluding mortgage payments).
-You must submit documentation showing the name of the seller, the name of the buyer, the closing date, the property address, and the amount of money required to close escrow.
-Depending on your situation, acceptable documentation is 1) the executed purchase/sales agreement and/or 2) the statement of estimated closing costs or estimated settlement statement.
-No second home, vacation home, or investment property expenses are allowed. - If your withdrawal is for uninsured medical expenses for yourself, your spouse, your dependents (as defined by the IRS), or your beneficiary you must submit copies of medical bills, Explanation of Benefit statements from an insurer, or other proof of out-of-pocket costs incurred as a result of covered medical expenses.
-In the case of ongoing medical treatment, you may submit a licensed physician's statement estimating planned treatment and associated uninsured costs. - ➢ If your withdrawal is for payment of tuition and related education fees, and room and board expenses for the next 12 months of post-secondary education for you, your spouse, your dependents (as defined by the IRS), or your beneficiary, you must submit a copy of acceptance or enrollment verification from a college or university, including a copy of a bill or statement for tuition and related covered expenses. - ➢ If your withdrawal is for prevention of eviction from or foreclosure of your principal residence ONLY, you must submit a copy of the eviction or foreclosure notice, including documentation of the amount needed to prevent eviction or foreclosure.
-No second home, vacation home, or investment property expenses allowed - ➤ If your withdrawal is for payments for burial or funeral expenses for your deceased parent, spouse, child, dependent (as defined by the IRS), or your beneficiary, you must submit a copy of a bill, invoice, or estimate from a service provider for covered services, along with a written description of the decedent's relationship to you. - If your withdrawal is for expenses for the repair of damage to your principal residence ONLY that would qualify for the casualty deduction under section 165, you must submit a copy of a bill, invoice, or estimate for repairs from a contractor, along with a written description of the casualty and related damage.
-No second home, vacation home, or investment property expenses allowed. - ➢ If your withdrawal is for expenses such as food, shelter or loss of income on account of a disaster declared by the Federal Emergency Management Agency (FEMA), you must submit documentation that substantiates the immediate and heavy financial need such as estimates, contracts, receipts, invoices or statements.
+- ➢ If your withdrawal is for the purchase of your principal residence (excluding mortgage payments), you must submit documentation showing the name of the seller, the name of the buyer, the closing date, the property address, and the amount of money required to close escrow.
+Depending on your situation, acceptable documentation is 1) the executed purchase/sales agreement and/or 2) the statement of estimated closing costs or estimated settlement statement. - ➤ If your withdrawal is for uninsured medical expenses for yourself, your spouse, or your dependents, you must submit copies of medical bills, Explanation of Benefit statements from an insurer, or other proof of out-of-pocket costs incurred as a result of covered medical expenses.
+In the case of ongoing medical treatment, you may submit a licensed physician's statement estimating planned treatment and associated uninsured costs. - ➤ If your withdrawal is for payment of tuition and related education fees, and room and board expenses for the next 12 months of post-secondary education for you, your spouse, or your dependents, you must submit a copy of acceptance or enrollment verification from a college or university, including a copy of a bill or statement for tuition and related covered expenses. - ➤ If your withdrawal is for prevention of eviction from or foreclosure of your principal residence, you must submit a copy of the eviction or foreclosure notice, including documentation of the amount needed to prevent eviction or foreclosure. - ➤ If your withdrawal is for payments for burial or funeral expenses for your deceased parent, spouse, child, or dependent, you must submit a copy of a bill, invoice, or estimate from a service provider for covered services, along with a written description of the decedent's relationship to you. - ➤ If your withdrawal is for expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under section 165, you must submit a copy of a bill, invoice, or estimate for repairs from a contractor, along with a written description of the casualty and related damage.